MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 Perform the following steps to configure conversation intelligence through the Sales Hub app.

-1. You must have an administrator or equivalent security role.
+1. You must have the Dynamics 365 system administrator or equivalent security role.
 More information: [Assign a security role to a user](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user)
 2. Sign in to Dynamics 365, and go to your sales app.
 3. Select the **change area** ![change area](media/change-area-icon.png) in the lower-left corner of the page, and then select **Sales Insights settings**.
     > [!div class="mx-imgBorder"]